 - Regularly review the structure, size and composition of the Board and make recommendations to the Board with regard to any adjustments that are deemed necessary;

-- prepare a description of the role and capabilities required for particular appointments, having evaluated the balance of skills, knowledge and experience of the Board; and
+- Prepare a description of the role and capabilities required for particular appointments, having evaluated the balance of skills, knowledge and experience of the Board;

 - Satisfy itself with regard to succession planning.

 The Committee’s principal function is to determine the remuneration packages of the Company’s executive Directors and senior executives.
 It makes recommendations to the Board concerning the allocation of bonuses and long-term incentive rewards to the two executive Directors and to senior executives in the Group.
 In addition, it considers the objectives set for each senior executive and how he or she has performed against those targets.
 Its key terms of reference are to:

 - Determine and agree with the Board a general policy for the remuneration of the executive Directors and senior executives;